The Midnight Louie Mystery Series in Reading Order

 BOOKS: Feline PI Midnight Louie first appeared in a romantic suspense quartet that was published in 1990 in two paperback editions, Crystal Days and Crystal Nights, with 40% of Midnight Louie’s chapters removed without author approval.
-The author reissued the books from 1999-2000 in restored library edition hardbacks from Five Star Books, where they were the bestselling titles.
+Carole finally reclaimed rights with the help of sympathetic editor who had seen the unnecessary carnage and risen in the ranks to a powerful position.
+The quartet was reissued from 1999-2000 in restored library edition hardbacks from Five Star Books, where they were the bestselling titles.
 Not many were printed, so copies are rare and costly.
+Look for the quartet to come out in trade paperback and ebook in a couple of years.
 The “Cat and the Playing Cards” series order is:

-Carole and Louie then moved on to the Midnight Louie mystery series, up to 25 titles when current contracts are filled.
+Carole and Louie then moved on to the Midnight Louie mystery series, which will be 28 titles when completed.
+The C-to K titles are mostly out of print in paper, and not yet available in ebook, but will be in 2015.
 Here is that series in order.

 Catnap dazzles and delights readers with its extraordinary sleuthing duo: Ms. Temple Barr, a 29-year-old Public Relations freelancer in Las Vegas, and the eighteen-pound jet-black tomcat called Midnight Louie who tells his own side of the story.